grapl-security/grapl/pulumi/README.md

 Once we have fully migrated away from CDK, we can remove this configuration option and the code that supports it.

+## CDK and Pulumi Configuration Caveat

+If you are interacting with CDK and Pulumi at the same time (e.g., you're in the middle of helping migrate from one to the other), you will need to be scrupulous about keeping your AWS credentials up-to-date.

+Pulumi can operate just fine with `aws sso login`.
+CDK, on the other hand, cannot, so we have to add credentials to our `~/.aws/credentials` file to interact with it.

+If, however, your on-disk credentials are out of date, regardless of the fact that you may have just logged in with `aws sso login`, your Pulumi runs will hang, because it's looking at that file and getting invalid information.

+To preserve your sanity, get into the habit of updating your credentials file regularly if you're working with both CDK and Pulumi at the same time.

 [pulumi]: https://pulumi.com
 [ls]: https://localstack.cloud/